-Plans are to develop an additional bore in the vicinity of the existing supply on River Road in Riwaka as part of the treatment upgrade to improve security of supply.
+The Council plans to improve security of supply with an additional bore in the vicinity of the existing supply on River Road in Riwaka as part of the treatment upgrade.
 There are no issues with meeting future demand as only 28 new connections are predicted within the next 20 years.
-Significant growth is expected beyond the 20 year horizon however.
+However significant growth is expected beyond the 20 year horizon.